 The work that we do with the local Whitchurch community reinforces our children’s understanding of their important place within our local community and beyond.

-At Whitchurch CE Infant & Nursery School we actively promote British values in the following ways:-
+At Whitchurch CE Infant & Nursery Academy we actively promote British values in the following ways:-

 At the beginning of each school year the children decide upon their class charter and the rights associated with these.
 All the children contribute to the drawing up of their Class Charter.